 Classroom instruction is offered Monday through Friday for all courses.
-The campus is open until classes are concluded, except during legal holidays and breaks.
+The campus is open until classes are concluded, except during legal holidays breaks.
 Class periods are 50 minutes in length.
 Flight instruction is offered every day of the week, Monday through Sunday.
 On these days, flight operations remain open until flights are concluded.
 Flight operations may close during legal holidays and breaks.
-Distance Education courses are offered Monday through Sunday.
+Training in all Distance Education courses is offered Monday through Sunday.

 Readmission Requirements for Servicemembers